platform-experience/K18-LAB0261/guidebook.md

 Using the AngularJS `$location` service to navigate between pages is much more efficient than using `$window.location.href`.
 This is because `$window.location.href` causes the browser to do a full-page load, whereas using the `$location` service to change URL parameters means only a partial load is done of only the widgets on the page and their dependencies.

-# Bonus Lab: Data Tables
+# Bonus Exercise: Data Tables
 ## Goal
-In this bonus lab we will learn how to take the widget options concept even further, by adding brand new fields to our own custom Widget Instance table.
+In this bonus exercise we will learn how to take the widget options concept even further, by adding brand new fields to our own custom Widget Instance table.
 ## Customisable Banner Widget
 1. Open the **Idea Banner** widget in Studio, then from the hamburger menu select **Open in platform**.
 2. Change the **Data table** field to point to the **Instance of Banner** table.